AviNessimian/flight-check-in/README.md

 # BritannicaSln
-Design and implement a .Net (Core) Web API solution, which automates check-in into a
+Design and implement a .Net (Core) Web API solution, which automates check-in into a flight

 ##### [Go To Exercise README](/Flight-Assessment.pdf)
 ___